wp-plugins/mywebtonet-performancestats/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-With this plugin you can "dyno tests" the performance of your PHP and MySQL servers and run a network test to determine the speed of your network.
+With this plugin you can "dyno test" the your PHP and MySQL servers and run a network test to determine the speed of your network.

 == Description ==

 CPU performance testing:
 This plugin does various calculations and string manipulations on your PHP webserver and your MySQL backend server.
-To further test the MySQL server, a sequence of MySQL inserts, selects, updates and deletes are performed in a seperate custom database table (we do not use your WordPress tables for this).
+To further test the MySQL server, a sequence of MySQL inserts, selects, updates and deletes are performed in a separate custom database table (we do not use your WordPress tables for this).

 Network testing:
-The network is tested by fetching directly from googles CDN / apis network.
+The network is tested by fetching directly from Google's CDN / apis network.
 Fetching from the google apis network gives you the nearest server, and will give more accurate results.
-We also fetch a small 1Mb file from our servers as well in case google apis is down.
-The network tests are not yet shown in the graphs, we are working on it :-)
+We also fetch a small 1Mb file from our servers as well in case the Google apis is down.
+The network tests are not yet shown in the graphs, we are working on this :-)

 Results:
 After the sequence of tests has finished, the results will be displayed for you to evaluate.
 Typical